masao/ttl2html/README.md

     type: article
   ```

+A more detailed instructions can be found at https://ttl2html-doc.readthedocs.io/.

 ## See also

 There is another tool **``xlsx2shape``** to describe a dataset schema using SHACL.
 See [README-xlsx2shape.md](README-xlsx2shape.md) for details.